MID-AUTUMN FESTIVAL 2024

 GETTING TO TAI HANG: MTR to Tin Hau then take Exit A1

-The government later announced that the Tai Hang Fire Dragon Dance was attended by about 48,000 spectators in 2023.
+In 2023 the Tai Hang Fire Dragon Dance was attended by about 48,000 spectators.

 Admission is free